Overview and scope

 When Veritas discloses your personal information

-- when disclosure to third parties assists it in providing you the investment research services that you have requested;
+- when disclosure to third parties assists it in providing you the investment advisory/research services that you have requested, including engaging record keeping, calculation of net asset value, and fund accounting;

 - when necessary to collect outstanding accounts;